The Retrofit route to large-scale refinery automation

 In providing the vital link between the actuators in the field and the centralised supervisory control room, Pakscan incorporates secure field communications with inbuilt network redundancy to maintain control even in the event of equipment or cable failure.

-Rotork Pakscan has been widely adopted in many worldwide industries, where the use of a fully redundant two-wire bus loop linking multiple numbers of actuators over long distances is recognised as delivering reliable monitoring and control with dramatically reduced installation and cabling costs in comparison with traditional hard wiring.
-Due to the size of the Izmit refinery site, groups of IQ actuators in different areas will be monitored and controlled by a total of twenty Rotork Pakscan P3 digital bus networks.
-Each network is controlled by a Pakscan P3 master station which provides a local centre for monitoring and control and links the network to the site’s SCADA system.
+Rotork Pakscan has been widely adopted in many worldwide industries, where the use of a fully redundant 2-wire bus loop linking multiple numbers of actuators over long distances is recognised as delivering reliable monitoring and control with dramatically reduced installation and cabling costs in comparison with traditional hard wiring.
+Due to the size of the Izmit refinery site, groups of IQ actuators in different areas will be monitored and controlled by a total of 20 Rotork Pakscan P3 digital bus networks.
+Each network is controlled by a Pakscan P3 Master Station which provides a local centre for monitoring and control and links the network to the site’s SCADA system.

 Pakscan networks use a unique proprietary protocol that achieves very fast update times whilst using relatively low date transmission rates.
 Compressing the data field to a minimum length allows more data to pass over the network in a given time at each data rate.
 The result is a system that can handle long transmission distances and a large number of actuators, without repeaters, whilst still maintaining swift, reliable and efficient communication.

 At the P3 Master Station, current status and alarm indication is updated when data has changed, providing real-time status indication of every actuator on the network.
 Information includes torque profiling to provide an accurate indication of valve performance.
 Re-programming of individual actuator parameters can be performed at the master station or remotely via the host serial or Ethernet link.